Danp04/Test2/_posts/design/2015-10-15-mediaelement_js.md

 ---
 layout: page
 subheadline: "Soap!
 Conference"
-title: "Play Audio & Video with media&shy;element.js"
+title: "Join the best content conference in Poland"
-teaser: "Soap! event is wonderful tech comm-related conference organized in Cracow, Poland.
+teaser: "Soap! event is a wonderful tech comm-related conference organized in Cracow, Poland.
 Join the world of tech comm passionates eager to share their knowledge and experience, and become a part of it."
 categories:
   - design
 header: no